bowenchin/NoterApp-Android/README.md

 # Features
 --------------
 - Material Design 2.0
-- No permissions needed.
+- No permissions needed
-- Small and light-weight app.
+- Small and light-weight app
-- Everything is stored locally on your device for best privacy.
+- Everything is stored locally on your device for best privacy
-- Set reminder date and time for each tasks.
+- Set reminder date and time for each tasks
 - Personalize with light and dark themes
-- Completely free, ad-free and open source.
+- Completely free, ad-free and open source

 # Screenshots
 --------------